bitmakerla/estela/docs/estela-cli/quickstart.md

 needed to access projects associated with your account.

 {:% .highlight }
-> If you have installed estela locally run the following command to get the host of the estela api:
+> If you have installed estela locally run the following command to obtain the host of the estela api:
 > ```bash
 > $ kubectl get service estela-django-api-service -o custom-columns=':status.loadBalancer.ingress[0].ip' \
 >  | tr -d '[:space:]' \